AviatrixSystems/Docs/HowTos/diy_tgw_migrate_to_aviatrix_tgw.rst

 1. `Launch a new AWS Transit Gateway <https://docs.aviatrix.com/HowTos/tgw_plan.html#creating-an-aws-tgw>`_.
-2. If you have plans for custom security domains, create new security domains <https://docs.aviatrix.com/HowTos/tgw_plan.html#creating-a-new-security-domain>`_ to create them.
+2. If you have plans for custom security domains, `create new security domains <https://docs.aviatrix.com/HowTos/tgw_plan.html#creating-a-new-security-domain>`_.
 Then, `build your domain connection policies <https://docs.aviatrix.com/HowTos/tgw_plan.html#building-your-domain-connection-policies>`_.
 If you do not intend to build custom security domains, skip this section.
 3. `Launch an Aviatrix Transit GW and enable HA in the Transit Hub VPC <https://docs.aviatrix.com/HowTos/tgw_plan.html#setting-up-an-aviatrix-transit-gw>`_.
 As a best practice, create a new Transit Hub VPC to deploy the Aviatrix Transit GW.

 ..
 Note::

   Make sure you enable `ActiveMesh Mode <https://docs.aviatrix.com/HowTos/gateway.html?#activemesh-mode>`_.
 This document is written for Aviatrix Transit GW with ActiveMesh mode enabled.

 ..